saltlab/iCrawler/README.md

 iCrawler
 ========
-We presented our reverse engineering technique to automatically navigate a given iPhone application and infer a model of its user interface states.
-We implemented our approach in iCrawler, which is capable of exercising and analyzing UI changes and generate a state model of an iPhone application.
+iCrawler automatically navigates native iPhone apps and reverse engineers a model of their user interface states.